chinamike65/hugo-tuolesi/content/book4/book4en.md

 At the same time, when wisdom, blessings, and abilities are all consummated, the conditions for saving sentient beings are met.

-In addition, in terms of the fruition of the practice, compared with the Buddhahood of the Mahayana, the Arahantship of Theravada is not perfect.
+In addition, in terms of the fruition of the practice, compared with the Buddhahood of the Mahayana, the Arhatship of Theravada is not perfect.

 For the Arhats of Theravada, although the self-clinging has been cut off and the suffering is not so much, it is only broken, the root of karma has been removed, and no new karma will be created.